golang/tools/internal/mcp/design/design.md

 - If the `LoggerName` server option is set, it populates the "logger" property.

 - The standard slog levels `Info`, `Debug`, `Warn` and `Error` map to the corresponding levels in the MCP spec.
-The other spec levels will be mapped to integers between the slog levels.
+The other spec levels map to integers between the slog levels.
 For example, "notice" is level 2 because it is between "warning" (slog value 4) and "info" (slog value 0).
   The `mcp` package defines consts for these levels.
-To log at the "notice" level, a handler would call `session.Log(ctx, mcp.LevelNotice, "message")`.
+To log at the "notice" level, a handler would call `session.Logger.Log(ctx, mcp.LevelNotice, "message")`.

 A client that wishes to receive log messages must provide a handler: